m-pluta/bias-in-ai-report/report/intro.typ

   caption: [Diagram of the iterative nature of VSD]
 )

-It consists of 3 integral investigations:
+It consists of three integral investigations:

 + *Conceptual* - Identifying and analysing various stakeholder groups affected by the technology along with their values, rights, and principles to understand which values are important.